scrabbletank/farhome-rules/rulesdoc.md

 Sap the heat from a creature you can see.
 Make a spellcasting roll against the creatures stamina.
 On success the creature takes a wound in cold damage and for every critical rolled the creature gains a level of Slow until the end of their next turn.

-Add an enhanced die for every level above cantrip.
+Add an enhanced die for every level cast above cantrip.

 ___
 #### Firebolt